 In 1968 the club moved to its current base of operations, a re-purposed farm now glider port, located 3 miles (4.8 km) south of Waynesville, Ohio and 2 miles (3.2 km) west of the Caesar Creek State Park.
 The 120-acre (49 ha) plot of farmland was purchased in 1967 and over the next one and a half years it was converted from a dairy farm into a field suitable for sailplane operations.
-As of today there is a 2,800-foot-long (850 m) east–west grass runway, a club house, picnic grounds, a campground and hangars for aircraft.
+As of today there is a 2,800-foot-long (850 m) east–west grass runway, a club house, picnic grounds, a campground and hangars for trailers and aircraft.

 In 1993 Jim Hurst, a long time member, wrote a nice essay about the early history of CCSC titled, “What Makes Caesar Creek Tick” that was published in the July 1993 issue of SOARING.

 In 2014 Bob Root provided some of his stories about the history of CCSC.

 Read Bill Maxwell’s report of the 1984 initiation of the competition with nearby soaring clubs to be in possession of the eagle trophy.

 John Antrim explains how N36135 got its green color, the strange decal and Bruce Helvie’s name.

 One highlight of one family’s connection to soaring at CCSC.

 Ever notice the photo with the Stearman PT-17 in the background with Bob Root’s Wednesday Breakfast Club in the foreground?